Authentication Setup

 - Display Name:

-B2C CLI - Password: (generate a strong secret)
+B2C CLI - Password: Generate a strong secret (save securely)

 - Roles:

-Add the JSON configuration shown above to enable code version and job APIs.
+Add the JSON configuration shown in OCAPI Configuration to enable code version and job APIs.

 Either: